On the normality of the concatenated Fibonacci constant: Numerical experiments

 \item[($iii$)] \emph{Individual $(\varepsilon,k)$-normality}: for each $F_{n}$, the maximum deviation $\delta_{n,k} = \max_{w \in \{0, \ldots, 9\}^{k}} \abs{N(w,\sigma_{10}(F_{n}))/\abs{\sigma_{10}(F_{n})}-10^{-k}}$, and the fraction of $n \leq N$ for which $\delta_{n,k} > \varepsilon$ as a function of $N$. \end{enumerate}

-All computations use Python~3.12's native arbitrary-precision integers, with no external numerical libraries.
-In particular, the subquadratic \texttt{int}-to-\texttt{str} conversion introduced in Python~3.11 is essential for the per-$F_{n}$ diagnostics, since the largest Fibonacci numbers in our run have $\lfloor 500\,000\log_{10}{\phi} \rfloor + 1 = 104\,494$ decimal digits.
+All computations were carried out in Python~3.12 using the language's native arbitrary-precision integers, with no external libraries.
+The digit statistics are accumulated in a single streaming pass in which the concatenation is never materialized: each $F_{n}$ is obtained from its predecessors by one arbitrary-precision addition, converted once to its base-$b$ digit string, and folded into the running digit and $k$-block counters, so that peak memory is that of a single Fibonacci number plus the $b^{k}$ counter tables, rather than that of the $2.6 \times 10^{10}$-digit stream.
+Blocks straddling the junction between consecutive Fibonacci numbers are counted exactly once by carrying the last $k_{\max} - 1$ digits of the stream from one $F_{n}$ to the next, and the positional classification of Section~\ref{subsec:decompose10} is performed in the same pass, so the total cost is $O(k_{\max})$ character operations per digit of the concatenation.
+The subquadratic \texttt{int}-to-\texttt{str} conversion introduced in Python~3.11 is essential both for the streaming conversion and for the per-$F_{n}$ diagnostics, since the largest Fibonacci numbers in our run have $\lfloor 500\,000\log_{10}{\phi} \rfloor + 1 = 104\,494$ decimal digits.
 The full base-$10$ run up to $N = 500{,}000$, with block analysis to $k = 4$ and positional decomposition, required approximately $40\,500$~seconds ($\approx 11$\,h) of wall time on an Apple M1 Pro chip.
 The corresponding base-$2$ run took approximately $132\,400$~seconds ($\approx 37$\,h), roughly $3.3$ times longer, in line with the fact that the base-$2$ concatenation has roughly $3.3$ times more digits and the block-counting cost is essentially linear in the symbol count for both bases.
+The complete source code, the original output files from which every table in this paper is drawn, and a post-processing script for Good's serial statistic are openly available; see the data and code availability statement at the end of the paper.

 \begin{remark}[Interpretation of the statistical tests] The chi-squared statistics, $p$-values, and $z$-scores reported below are computed under the null hypothesis that the observed digits are independent draws from the uniform distribution on $\{0,\ldots,b-1\}$.
 For a deterministic concatenation with overlapping blocks, this \iid\ model is not formally justified, and the reported $p$-values should be read as heuristic diagnostics rather than as tests of a well-specified null.
 Likewise, the $D^{-1/2}$ benchmark we compare against below is the fluctuation scale of an \iid\ uniform sequence, not a consequence of normality per~se: a normal number need not exhibit discrepancy decaying at that rate.
 The observed digit statistics are, however, compatible with \iid-like fluctuations at the tested scales.
 We view this as heuristic evidence, not a proof of normality. \end{remark}